Safeguarding & Child Protection

 Concerns about a Child

-All concerns relating to a child in school should be passed to the Designated Safeguarding Lead who is Will Ewens (also Deputy Head).
-In his absence, any concerns should be passed to Debbie Chamberlain who is the Deputy Designated Safeguarding Lead.
-In both are unavailable, please pass on concerns to Sarah Allen, the Head Teacher, or Sarah Croasdell.
+All concerns relating to a child in school should be passed to the Designated Safeguarding Lead who is Sarah Allen ( Head Teacher).
+In her absence, any concerns should be passed to Karen Kooyman (Assistant Head) who is the Deputy Designated Safeguarding Lead.
+If both are unavailable, please pass on concerns to Sarah Croasdell (Deputy Head) or Debbie Chamberlain (Assistant Head)

 Safeguarding and the Curriculum